ti-tipakorn/GG-translate/README.md

-# EnglishDailyBot — Telegram English Coach (Gemini + Google Cloud)
+# GG-Translate — Telegram English Coach (Gemini + Google Cloud)

-A Telegram bot that helps you improve English every day:
+This Telegram bot, called GG-teacher, uses Gemini and Google Cloud to help you with multiple languages.
+You can send text or a picture to the bot.

 - Polishes your sentence to **natural, native-like English** (Gemini on Vertex AI)
 - Gives **Concise** + **Style variants** (Formal / Friendly)